 Stretching over 7,000 kilometers from Venezuela to Patagonia, the Andes are the world’s longest continental mountain range.
 Think of them as Earth’s vertebrae—tectonic plates colliding over millions of years to create altiplano (high plateau) landscapes, snowcapped peaks, and volcano chains that still rumble beneath the surface.
 Some argue the Himalayas are more dramatic.
 Taller?
 Yes.
 But the Andes win on sheer geographic diversity (and fewer mountaineering permits required).

 At 3,656 meters above sea level, Salar de Uyuni feels like another planet.
-During the rainy season (roughly January to March), a thin sheet of water transforms the salt crust into a flawless mirror, blurring the line between sky and earth.
-In the dry season, hexagonal salt patterns stretch endlessly, punctuated by islas like Incahuasi, where giant cacti stand like silent sentinels.
+When the rains come, January through March, give or take, a thin sheet of water transforms the salt crust into something surreal: a mirror so perfect that sky and earth become indistinguishable, the horizon literally erased.
+It’s disorienting.
+In the dry season, hexagonal salt patterns stretch endlessly across the flat landscape, interrupted only by islands like Incahuasi, where giant cacti rise like sentinels guarding some ancient, forgotten place.

 Booking Hack: Last-minute cruise deals pop up in Puerto Ayora, but peak-season cabins sell out fast.
 For specific itineraries, reserve early.
 Among south america natural wonders, few feel this untouched.

-The first time I woke to the low hum of the Amazon River, mist curling above the water like something out of Jurassic Park, I realized this wasn’t just a jungle.
-It’s a river basin ecosystem—a vast network of waterways and forests that function together as one living system.
-Covering roughly 6.7 million square kilometers (WWF), the Amazon regulates global climate and shelters about 10% of the world’s known biodiversity (WWF).
+The first time I woke to that low hum of the Amazon River, mist curling above the water like something out of Jurassic Park, I got it.
+This wasn’t just a jungle.
+It’s a river basin ecosystem, a vast network of waterways and forests functioning together as one living system.
+Roughly 6.7 million square kilometers (WWF).
+The Amazon regulates global climate and shelters about 10% of the world’s known biodiversity (WWF).
+You’re looking at something that breathes.

 - Early-morning river cruises past pink river dolphins